jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 **March 30th**

 Seamus and I have an early flights home to Chicago.
 We take public transit to the airport and buy a ticket from an actual person at a counter.
-We couldn't get the automatted machines to work.
+We couldn't get the automated machines to work.

 My flight takes off from a different terminal than the main one and I have to find another bus.
 This was a bit stressful as it felt like I was running out of time.
 I'm unsure if I would have made my flight had it not been delayed.

 I make it home and am exhausted.
-I was hit badly hit by jetlag and am out of sync and tired for the next few days.
+I was hit badly hit by jet lag and am out of sync and tired for the next few days.